zuozhenggh/learning-library/data-management-library/goldengate/goldengate_for_non_oracle/README.md

-# Goldengate Classic  Workshop
+# Goldengate Non Oracle Workshop

 ## How to Prepare for This Workshop

 - Once you are viewing the workshop's gitHub page's website, you can see a list of Lab Guides at any time by clicking on the **Menu Icon**

-## Oracle Golgengate Classic Workshop
+## Oracle Golgengate Non Oracle  Workshop

 Welcome to the Golden Gate for Big Data Workshop.
 The content will give you a basic understanding of Golden Gate and Big Data.